A love story

 High quality, locally produced European components:

-Except from the bolts and batteries, all parts are manufactured locally: the electronics come from London, the strings from Italy and everything else from the Netherlands.
+Except from the bolts and batteries, all harp parts are manufactured locally: the electronics come from London, the strings from Italy and everything else from the Netherlands.
 Harp•E are assembled, packed and shipped from our studio in Utrecht, Netherlands.
+We use wood from Ukraine whenever possible to support them in these difficult times.

 We help schools and charities set up their crowd funding campaigns and mobilize and train up their volunteers for DIY assembly.
 Now they can afford larger quantities of harps than they could ever imagine!